 Thanks, Kirk, for the insight.
 I was going to go cold turkey on sugar again this year, after only making it a couple of weeks last year, but now I’ll rethink my intention.
 I need to find a way to make eating less sugar something I can bake into my routine more successfully.
 Going cold turkey on it doesn’t work in the long run.

-To set yourself up for some serious mental, physical and emotional success in 2019, read more about why your resolutions are doomed, and how 2019 is all about the micro-resolution.
+To set yourself up for some serious mental, physical and emotional success, read more about why your resolutions are doomed, and how it is all about the micro-resolution.
 For brownie points, log your micro-resolution for this year in our Micro-Resolution Tracker.
 Hold yourself accountable, and get after it.